RECTOR-LABS/recMEV-installer/README.md

 # Add to PATH if not already there (add this to your shell's rc file)
 export PATH="$HOME/.local/bin:$PATH"

-# Download binary
+# Download binary (replace OS with either 'linux' or 'mac' based on your system)
-curl -fsSL https://raw.githubusercontent.com/RECTOR-LABS/recMEV-installer/master/recmev -o recmev
+curl -fsSL https://raw.githubusercontent.com/RECTOR-LABS/recMEV-installer/v0.1.3/recmev-v0.1.3-OS -o recmev

 # Install binary
 chmod +x recmev